ennas-de/ennas-de/README.md

 - 🔭 I'm currently learning skills to help me build a better future for all.

-- 👀 I’m interested in Software Engineering and AI/ML Engineering projects.
+- 👀 I’m interested in Blockchain technology, Software Engineering, and AI/ML Engineering projects.

 - 📫 How to reach me through:
      - mail📧: dev.abdulhakeem@gmail.com